Asfaam/90602025_Churning_Customers/README.md

   - The model's accuracy and Area Under the Curve (AUC) score are evaluated on a test dataset.

 - **Oversampling:**
-  - The training dataset is oversampled using SMOTE to address class imbalance.
+  - The training dataset is over sampled using SMOTE to address class imbalance.

 ## Code Structure